About the School

 Encounter of Santander

 She has studied with professors María Casado, Asier Polo and Michal Dmochowski.
 She has been a student at Musikene.
-She has also been advised by maestros Philippe Müller, Jens Peter Maintz, Frans Helmerson Torleif Thedéen, Jonathan Brown, Gautier Capuçon, Wolfgang Emanuel Schmidt, Luis Fernando Pérez, Asier Polo and Oliver Wille, among others.
+She has also been advised by maestros Philippe Müller, Jens Peter Maintz, Frans Helmerson Torleif Thedéen, Jonathan Brown, Gautier Capuçon, Wolfgang Emanuel Schmidt, Luis Fernando Pérez, Asier Polo, Oliver Wille, Alban Gerhardt, and Aitor Hevia (string ensembles).

 In 2016 she was awarded first prize at the Young Musicians Permanent Competition of Spain within the string category and the EMCY Award.
 She has also won several national and international competitions, including first prize at the Jaime Dobato Benavente Young Talents Cello Competition (2012 and 2014) and third prize at the Dotzauer Competition in Dresden (2009 and 2013).
 As soloist, she has performed with the Orchestra of Spanish Radio and Television, as well as with the Symphony Orchestra of Musikene.

 She has performed in venues such as Fundación Juan March, National Auditorium, Monumental Theatre and Sony Auditorium, among others.
 She has also participated in festivals, including the Santander Music and Academy Encounter and the San Sebastián Musical Fortnight.